best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 This is done implicitly by the `ml_generalised_linear_regression` function in sparklyr, but in PySpark we will need to make use of the `StringIndexer` and `OneHotEncoderEstimator` feature transformers to prepare the data first.
 Additionally, running the regression model in PySpark requires us to assemble all of the predictor variables into a single `features` column using the `VectorAssembler` feature transformer.

+Note that in Spark 3.X, the `OneHotEncoderEstimator` feature transformer in PySpark has been renamed `OneHotEncoder`, so the PySpark code below will need to be amended accordingly.

 <details>
 <summary><b>Python Example</b></summary>